Last Updated on 12 June 2024 by Cycloscope

 cheap and convenient

 Now, this is a product that has it all!
 Yeah, this awesome product from Rock Bros offers you a variety of bags in case of volume.
-You can get anyone between 7-14 liters of volume.
+You can get anyone between 7 and 14 liters of volume.
 Other than that, it provides the ultimate convenience of accessing your gear via its dual roll-down closure at each end.
 This allows for instant and easy access at any time.

 Moreover, the bag can be easily secured to the handlebar of the bag with 2 nylon straps that also have side-release buttons.
 The extra-large velcro straps with spacers allow you to add extra gear if required.

 This roll-down type bag also packs another small add-on pouch of 6 liters.
-It can be used to store some necessary handy items like snacks, gloves, headlamps, etc. All these features make it a sure short choice for bike riders and explorers, thus the best bikepacking handlebar packs.
+It can be used to store some necessary handy items like snacks, gloves, headlamps, etc. All these features make it a sure-shot choice for bike riders and explorers, thus the best bikepacking handlebar pack.

 Features: